qgis/QGIS-Documentation/source/docs/developers_guide/processingtesting.rst

  ctest -V -R ProcessingQgisAlgorithmsTest

-or one of the following value listed in the `CMakelists.txt
+or one of the following values listed in the `CMakelists.txt
 <https://github.com/qgis/QGIS/blob/master/python/plugins/processing/tests/CMakeLists.txt>`_